Garrana/MEAArc/README.md

 # MEA Arc Partners program for customers

-MEA Arc partners program for customers is a program launched by Microsoft MEA to show the value of Azure Arc to customers.
+MEA Arc partners program for customers is a program launched by Microsoft MEA to show the value of Microsoft hybrid cloud and Azure Arc to customers.
 the program has a specific set of activites that are delivered by qualified partners to customers. the below is meant to be used as a delivery guidance for partners.